 A. Registered Shareholders or their registered Appointees will have opportunities to participate, substantially similar to those they would have at an in-person meeting.

-Registered Shareholders or registered Appointees may submit questions while connected to the Meeting on the Internet.
-If you wish to submit a question, you may do so by logging into the virtual meeting platform at https://meetnow.global/MWZFYUD, typing the question into the Q&A tab at the top of the screen.
-Registered Shareholders attending as guests and non-Registered Shareholders who have not appointed themselves or an Appointee may attend the Meeting but will be unable to submit questions at the Meeting.
+Only Registered Shareholders or registered Appointees may submit questions (or vote) while connected to the Meeting on the Internet.
+If you wish to submit a question, you may do so by logging into the virtual meeting platform at https://meetnow.global/MR6KD4X, typing the question into the Q&A tab at the top of the screen.
+Registered Shareholders attending as guests and non-Registered Shareholders who have not appointed themselves or an Appointee may attend the Meeting but will be unable to submit questions or vote at the Meeting.
+See How Do I Exercise My Vote (and by When) if I am a Registered Shareholder? and How Do I Vote If I Am a Non-Registered Shareholder? for further information on how to vote and submit questions during the Meeting.
 Additional information regarding the ability of participants to ask questions during the Meeting will be made available within the virtual Meeting platform by clicking on the "Documents" tab at the top right of the screen.